Jadenu (Deferasirox)

 Who Should Not Take Jadenu

-Do not take if you are allergic to deferasirox or any ingredients, have severe kidney problems, have low platelet counts, or have advanced stage myelodysplastic syndrome (MDS) or other cancers where chelation treatment is not expected to help.
+Do not use Jadenu if you are allergic to deferasirox or any of its ingredients, have severe kidney problems, low platelet counts, or advanced myelodysplastic syndrome (MDS) or other cancers where chelation treatment is not expected to help.

 Medical Conditions to Discuss

-Tell your doctor if you have allergies to medicines, foods, preservatives or dyes, kidney or liver problems, abnormal blood test results like low platelets or white blood cells, or a history of stomach ulcers.
+Inform your doctor if you have allergies, kidney or liver issues, abnormal blood test results, or a history of stomach ulcers.

 Pregnancy and Breastfeeding